AZCactus/DataVisualizationTutorial/folder/data.md

 **Transitions**

-Learn how to make [Transitions](https://github.com/zachpino/realtimespace/tree/master/week8) of data points, which relates to **Dynamic Nature of Spatial Dimension** in section [Sketch Ideas](sketch.md).
+Motion is important for real-time data visualization.
+So we should learn how to make [Transitions](https://github.com/zachpino/realtimespace/tree/master/week8) of data points to show change of real-time data, which relates to **Dynamic Nature of Spatial Dimension** in section [Sketch Ideas](sketch.md).

 **D3 Examples**